Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Future Outlook

 \subsection{2.
 21\,cm Cosmology and Reionization History}

-The timing and efficiency of early structure formation influence the reionization epoch and the 21\,cm neutral hydrogen signal.
-Experiments such as the \textit{Square Kilometre Array} (SKA), the \textit{Hydrogen Epoch of Reionization Array} (HERA), and the \textit{LOFAR} survey will be crucial in tracing the imprint of modified gravity on the cosmic dawn and dark ages.
-The earlier matter domination in \( f(R, L_m) \) gravity may result in distinct timing and amplitude of 21\,cm brightness fluctuations.
+The timing and efficiency of early structure formation strongly affect the reionization history and the 21\,cm neutral hydrogen signal.
+Experiments such as the \textit{Square Kilometre Array} (SKA), the \textit{Hydrogen Epoch of Reionization Array} (HERA), and \textit{LOFAR} will play a key role in tracing the imprint of curvature–matter coupling during the cosmic dawn and dark ages.
+The earlier matter domination in \( f(R, L_m) \) gravity may produce a distinct timing and amplitude of the 21\,cm brightness temperature fluctuations.